Hydrosols

-A landmark study found that Lavender and Tea Tree oils can mimic estrogen and block testosterone.
+A landmark 2007 study in the New England Journal of Medicine found that Lavender and Tea Tree oils can mimic estrogen and block testosterone.
 Cases of prepubertal gynecomastia (breast growth in young boys) have been linked to regular exposure.
 Guidance: Use these oils sparingly, not daily.
 Avoid "lavender-infused" everythings.

 Peppermint and Eucalyptus contain menthol and 1,8-cineole.
 In young children (under 3-6 years), these compounds can trigger receptors in the nose that slow breathing or cause spasms.
 Never apply these near the face of an infant.
 Diffusing them in a nursery is also risky.